bombbomb/developer.bombbomb.com/README.md

  - Styles for /api
  - Client library listing

  To install a development environment, install ruby on your machine, then:

  `gem install jekyll bundler`

  To host a development environment:

  `bundle exec jekyll serve`

- Then you can access your local version at [http://localhost:4000](http://localhost:4000)
+ Then you can access your local development site at [http://localhost:4000](http://localhost:4000) changes to file contents are automatically reflected here.